← Field Notes

 An inactive profile signals an inactive business.
 Search Engine Land coverage of GBP ranking behavior makes clear that completeness and engagement are direct factors in how profiles rank in local results.
 A competitor with a simpler website can outrank a company with a $20,000 site because they stayed active on their profile and collected reviews consistently.

 The profile is not an afterthought.
 It is the storefront.
-Most roofing companies are running theirs like a closed sign in the window.
+Too many roofers are running theirs like a closed sign in the window.
 And when the profile does work and the phone rings, what happens next matters just as much.
 See why homeowners do not leave voicemails anymore.

 The Calls That Left No Trace